-Shibuya is home to countless bars, clubs and restaurants but it has a reputation for belonging to the city’s fashionable youth.
-Popular chains like Forever 21 and Uniqlo have large branches here as well as the iconic Shibuya 109 and 109 Men’s malls, not to mention the handful of department stores scattered just steps from the station.
-Shibuya is a popular choice for those under 20 years old, who can’t yet get into the stylish clubs at Roppongi or the bars in Shinjuku.
+Shibuya is home to countless bars, clubs and restaurants, but it has a reputation for belonging to the city’s fashionable youth.
+Popular chains like Forever 21 and Uniqlo have large branches here, as well as the iconic Shibuya 109 and 109 Men’s malls – not to mention the handful of department stores scattered just steps from the station.
+Shibuya is also known as a popular choice for those under 20 years old – those who can’t yet get into the stylish clubs at Roppongi or the bars in Shinjuku.

-Exit 8 of Shibuya Station is known as the Hachiko Exit, so-called because of the bronze statue of the famous dog in the plaza outside.
-Hachiko was a dog who lived during the 1920s and everyday the dog would return to Shibuya Station to wait for his owner, Professor Ueno, to come home from work.
-Hachiko became a familiar site and the two continued in this way for nearly a year.
-Until one day, the professor did not return.
-He’d suffered a brain hemorrhage at work and passed away suddenly without saying goodbye.
+Exit 8 of Shibuya Station is known as the Hachikō Exit, so-called because of the bronze statue of the famous dog in the plaza outside.
+Hachikō was a dog who lived during the 1920s, and every day the dog would return to Shibuya Station to wait for his owner, professor Ueno, to come home from work.
+Hachikō became a familiar sight, and the two continued in this way for nearly a year until one day when the professor did not return.
+He’d suffered a brain haemorrhage at work and passed away suddenly without saying goodbye.